 If children are old enough to go up and down stairs with limited guidance, they are old enough to clean up any toys they left behind on the steps.
 If there is a rug at the top of the staircase and/or the bottom, they can make sure the edges are lying down flat to avoid tripping.

 If toys are strewn around the living room, children can clean up their mess and puts their toys back where they belong.
 Any debris in front of a door should be moved to avoid tripping.
 If there are any rugs in the living room, are they folded at the edges?
-If there is any dishes or food in the room they should be taken to the kitchen and disposed of properly.
+If there are any dishes or food in the room they should be taken to the kitchen and disposed of properly.
 If there is a fireplace, are there any flammable objects nearby that need to be moved?
 Is the fireplace screen where it should be?
 Are the windows locked?

 Toys should be put back where they belong to avoid falling over them.
 If there are any pieces of food on the floor, they should be thrown in the trash.
 Have any batteries fallen out of toys?
 The batteries should be given to an adult.
 If there is a window in the playroom, it should be locked.